 Good Wifi and internet connection

 Without an internet connection, they can’t work.
 And work is what enables them to live abroad.

 That is why a digital nomad always seeks a place with good wifi connections.
 And we are not only talking about a wide offer of bars and coffee shops with Wifi, but the availability of renting houses with a fast internet connection and optic fiber is also essential.

-Besides, cities with Wifi connection at the street level also become succulent options, as 1 hour breaks working while seated on a park are totally refreshing for them.
+Besides, cities with Wifi connection at the street level also become succulent options, as 1-hour breaks working while seated in a park are totally refreshing for them.

-This provides an important hint: even though today every single town and city in Spain provides good internet options, it will be the biggest and more dynamic cities in the country that will offer this complete package.
+This provides an important hint: even though today every single town and city in Spain provides good internet options, it will be the biggest and most dynamic city in the country that will offer this complete package.